 The Impact of Culture During Turbulent Times

-While working as senior talent leaders for a global organization that went through a 2.5 billion dollar scandal (not counting peripheral damages) when the Chairman confessed to “cooking the books” causing the near bankruptcy and closure of the company, we had the opportunity to observe and be a part of culture’s true influence.
-During turbulent times, like those we are going through now with Covid-19, leadership is not determined by rank but by the strength of the talent and conviction to build the relationships necessary to bring about collaboration and seek solutions.
-In our situation, leaders came from all areas and from all levels.
+While working as senior talent leaders for a global organization that went through a 2.5 billion dollar scandal (not counting peripheral damages) when the Chairman confessed to “cooking the books” causing the near bankruptcy and closure of the company, we had the opportunity to observe and be a part of the impact of culture.
+During turbulent times, like those we are going through now with Covid-19, leadership is not determined by rank, but by the strength of the talent and conviction to build the relationships necessary to bring about collaboration and seek solutions.
+In our situation, leaders came from all areas and all levels.
 There was a sincere desire, but without knowledge, they required continuous guidance.
 This is a must-start, high-impact area for HR and talent professions.
-HR and talent professionals should continuously communicate with leaders, provide advice on how to lead during turbulence, and make available rapid skill enhancement.
-One such area where they can have tremendous impact is by educating (yes, we mean educating) leaders about how much they influence their organizational culture.
+HR and talent professionals should continuously communicate with leaders, provide advice on how to lead during turbulence and make available rapid skill enhancement.
+One such area where they can have a tremendous impact is by educating (yes, we mean educating) leaders about how much they influence their organizational culture.

-The “fallout” from organizations going through turbulent times like Covid-19, extends itself to the employees, their families, the public and many times the greater global community.
+The “fallout” from organizations going through turbulent times, like Covid-19, extends itself to the employees, their families, the public, and many times, the greater global community.
 Recall the ramifications of the volcanic eruptions over Iceland.
 It had a tremendous financial impact on the airline industry and those of us who fly hither and yon.
 It also resulted in many people being laid off.
 Peripherally, businesses (many of them small) all over the world dependent on the airline industry were also impacted.
-From taxi drivers, to hotels and the local flower shop down the street from where you live that could not import the special arrangements you wanted.
-The culture of an entire industry, those working for that industry and each of these examples were influenced.
+From taxi drivers to hotels and the local flower shop down the street that could not import the special arrangements you wanted.
+The culture of an entire industry, those working for that industry and each of these examples, were influenced.

 Consider the Toyota crisis.
 Cultural differences between Japan and the United States brought about other challenges.
 In Japan, subtlety and withdrawal have very deliberate intentions, where in the United States they would be seen as arrogant or dismissive.
 Rooted in many aspects of Confucianism, Japan puts much more focus on the responsibility of the individual to others.
 Building and helping community is an expected responsibility and when an individual does not meet those expectation there is great shame.
 There is, therefore, a great pressure to unite around ideas, projects and causes than what we might see in the United States.

-Roland Kelts addresses this in detail in an article in the Christian Science Monitor, February 2010.
-According to Kelts, “…we tend to prize opinionated, headstrong mavericks who are often lauded for their capacity to stand out from the crowd.
-In Japan however, it is the individual who can facilitate and sustain maximum harmony among group members – the Japanese concept of wa – who achieves praise for leadership in society…”
+Roland Kelts addresses this in detail in an article in the Christian Science Monitor, “Toyota and Trust: Was the Akio Toyoda Apology Lost in Translation?”
+According to Kelts, we prize “opinionated, headstrong mavericks who are often lauded for their capacity to stand out from the crowd.
+In Japan, rather, it is the individual who can facilitate and sustain maximum harmony among group members – the Japanese concept of wa – who achieves praise for leadership in society.”

-Never wanting injury or death from such an event, in many ways their culture of humility drove Toyota, a Japanese-based corporation, where Mr. Akio Toyoda took this as a very personal catastrophe and, again, according to Kelts…” a surer sign of a successful corporate leader in Japan is that he (they are almost all men) remains virtually invisible to the public eye, while his organization thrives, and face saving, allowing others to maintain their dignity even when they have erred, is tantamount to ensuring that all group members feel respected.
+Never wanting injury or death from such an event, in many ways their culture of humility drove Toyota, a Japanese-based corporation, where Mr. Akio Toyoda took this as a very personal catastrophe and, again, according to Kelts, “a surer sign of a successful corporate leader in Japan is that he (they are almost all men) remains virtually invisible to the public eye, while his organization thrives. . . . face saving, allowing others to maintain their dignity even when they have erred, is tantamount to ensuring that all group members feel respected.
 Openly admitting a mistake, or forcing another to do so, invites embarrassment and disharmony.
 Far better to indirectly make or exchange concessions; indirection eludes confrontation, thus avoiding conflict.”

 BP employees also experienced what it feels like to have shame introduced into their culture.
 It’s quite common for employees to take on the embarrassment caused by of the actions of others and good leaders must recognize the need to care for these wounded leaders and employees.
 If the organization has planned and prepared well, many programs and systems would be in place for such turbulent times.
 If not, the road back is tricky and filled with additional challenges because it requires shifting the organization’s culture to get it back on track.
 An event that rocks their world, such as the BP oil disaster in the Gulf of Mexico, can be the catalyst that introduces many new and unwanted elements into the culture.